52 Random Acts of Kindness for Helping Others Every Day

 10. If a friend or relative has mobility problems, lives nearby, and has a dog, volunteer to take the dog for a walk (perhaps with your own dog).

 11. Volunteer to mow a friend's lawn if they are unable to do it themselves.
+In the fall, clear fallen leaves from their garden or from areas where people walk.
 In winter, volunteer to clear their driveway of snow.

 12. If a good friend or a relative needs an item to complete a home or garden project and you have the item, consider lending it to them temporarily.